top of page

 Best time to visit Merzouga

 The best times to visit Merzouga and the Erg Chebbi dunes are during the spring and autumn seasons.
-During these temperate periods, the daytime temperatures are pleasantly warm (often reaching the mid to high 20s Celsius), allowing you to comfortably explore the dunes without being overwhelmed by intense heat.
-And as the sun dips below the horizon, the nights remain mild, with temperatures that are cool but not chilly.
+During these temperate periods, the daytime temperatures are warm but not too hot (often reaching the mid to high 20s Celsius), allowing you to comfortably explore the dunes without being overwhelmed by intense heat.

 In contrast, the summer months in Merzouga can be brutally hot, with daytime temperatures that can climb well above 40 degrees Celsius.
-While the dry desert heat is generally more bearable than humid conditions found elsewhere, the relentless midday sun can still be overbearing.
-On the opposite end of the spectrum, the winter months of December and January bring a different set of challenges, with chilly nighttime temperatures that can make camping and other outdoor pursuits less comfortable.
+On the opposite end of the spectrum, the winter months of December to February bring a different set of challenges, with very cold nighttime temperatures that can make camping out less comfortable.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you